aunum/goro/README.md

 // fit the model
 model.Fit(xTrain, yTrain)

-// Use the model to predict an 'x' prediction, _ := model.Predict(xTest)
+// use the model to predict an 'x' prediction, _ := model.Predict(xTest)

 // fit the model with a batch
 model.FitBatch(xTrainBatch, yTrainBatch)

-// Use the model to predict a batch of 'x' prediction, _ = model.PredictBatch(xTestBatch)
+// use the model to predict a batch of 'x' prediction, _ = model.PredictBatch(xTestBatch)
 ```

 ## Examples
 See the [examples](./examples) folder for example implementations.

+There are many examples in the reinforcement learning library [Gold](https://github.com/aunum/gold).

 ## Docs
 Each package contains a README explaining the usage, also see [GoDoc](https://godoc.org/github.com/aunum/goro).